2019 South Wales paternal sex abuse case

-In October 2019, a 61 year-old man from South Wales was sentenced for 33 years for serious sexual offences against three of his daughters, spanning 20 years, one of whom was also his granddaughter.
-He frequently raped his daughters from the ages of 12, 13, or 14, fathering six of his own grandchildren with one.
+In October 2019, a 61 year-old man from South Wales was sentenced to 33 years in prison for serious sexual offences against three of his daughters, spanning 20 years, one of whom was also his granddaughter.
+He frequently raped his daughters from the ages of 12-14, fathering six of his own grandchildren with one.
 He also arranged for other men to rape his daughters.

 The offender cannot be named to protect the lifelong anonymity afforded to his victims.

 Crimes

-The offender brainwashed, manipulated and systematically raped three of his daughters during a 20-year period.
+The offender brainwashed, manipulated, and systematically raped three of his daughters during a 20-year period.

 Grooming

-He groomed and controlled his daughters by invoking magic.
+The offender groomed and controlled his daughters by invoking magic.
 He immersed them in a "false world" involving "witchcraft and mysticism" and convinced them that they were receiving emails from a psychic named Amelia Sanctuary, which were really from him.
 The messages demanded sex with him and with other men.

 First daughter

 The offender controlled and sexually abused his first daughter for about 20 years.
 He began raping her when she was 14 years old, making her pregnant in a matter of months.
 She agreed to deceive social services by claiming the baby's father was a boy at her school.
 Then her father raped her "nearly every night", making her pregnant a second time at 16.
 She became pregnant nine times in total, giving birth to six children.
 DNA evidence proved he is the father of all six.
 Two of the pregnancies ended with a miscarriage and one was ended by abortion tablets given to her by her father to conceal it.
 He was extremely controlling towards her and emotionally manipulated her, saying for example: "We are soul mates, we have been together through so many lifetimes.
 We are meant to be together."
 He gave her a "witch's ring" and emailed instructions to her that he pretended were from the psychic Amelia, including to drink his urine.
 He groomed her into believing all of this was "a normal upbringing".
 When on bail following his arrest, he continued raping her, pitching a tent near a beach for this purpose.
 After he covered up a resulting pregnancy by giving her abortion tablets, she was too frightened of him to seek medical treatment and later recalled, "I was too chicken to go to the clinic".